ibm-cloud-docs/cephaas/setup_cli_api_environment.md

-Make sure that your deployment is connected to the on-premise network using virtual private network (VPN) before using the CLI on the on-prem deployment of cephaas.
+Make sure that your deployment is connected to the on-premise network using virtual private network (VPN) before using the CLI on the on-premise deployment of {{site.data.keyword.cephaas_short}}.
 {: requirement}

 1. Install the [IBM Cloud CLI](/docs/cli?topic=cli-getting-started){: external}.